Granite dome: Sheet fractures

 Sheet fractures are arcuate fractures defining slabs of rock that range from 0.5 to 10 meters thick.
 They normally form in sets parallel to the Earth's surface but may form in convex-upward or concave-upward sets.
 There are several possible explanations for the formation of sheet fractures.
 The most popular hypothesis is that they are the result of expansion and tangential fracturing consequent on erosional offloading or pressure release.
 There is evidence that supports this hypothesis when looking at granitic landforms that have sheet fractures.
 Granite forms deep in the Earth's crust under conditions of high ambient or lithostatic pressure.
 In order for the granite to be exposed at the Earth's surface a considerable thickness of rock must be eroded.
 This unloading allows the granite to expand radially and sheet fractures form tangentially to the radial stress.
 This indicates that the shape of the pre-existing land surface determines the geometry of the sheet fractures.

 Other theories of origin

 One hypothesis is that granite domes are uplifted blocks.
 This is the case with some granite domes but the fracture related exfoliation joints are what controls the steep slopes.
 Another theory that regards isolated bornhardts is that they remain after long-distance scarp recession.
 Moisture related weathering is what causes scarp recession.
-In the case of granite in a dissected landscape the dry granite high on a slope remains stable and acts as caprock.
+In the case of granite in a desiccated landscape, the dry granite high on a slope remains stable and acts as caprock.
 Granite below this is more easily weathered and eroded because it has been exposed to moisture and has weathered.
 This ultimately leads to the steepening of the slope and the collapse of higher slope elements as well as the maintenance of scarps of essentially constant inclination and morphology during backwearing.